Ringaro-Software/landing-page/README.md

 ### `npm run deploy`

-Builds the app and deployes on gh-pages branch.
+Builds the app and deploys on gh-pages branch.
 In a few minutes the app can be checked on github.io link.

-## Steps for deployin the application
+## Steps for deploying the application

 In this project [github pages](https://docs.github.com/en/pages) is configured for deploying the website.